adanjoga/cvik-toolbox/README.md

 **CVIK** is a Cluster Validity Index Tooolbox for automatic determination of the number of clusters (CVIK).
 It contains more than 70 functions (m-files).
 This toolbox was developed with MATLAB R2020b.

-A first comparison study of the CVIs in **CVIK** using a Differential Evolution approach was reported in:
+A first comparison study of some CVIs in **CVIK** using a *Differential Evolution approach* was reported in:
 ```
 A. José-García and W. Gómez-Flores.
 A survey of cluster validity indices for automatic data clustering using differential evolution.
-The Genetic and Evolutionary Computation Conference (GECCO '21), Lille, France, 2021.
+The Genetic and Evolutionary Computation Conference* (GECCO '21), Lille, France, 2021.
 DOI: 10.1145/3449639.3459341
 ```

-For more information about the used datasets, visit the [mvc-repository](https://mvc-repository.github.io/) website.

 ---